 Files') that evidence the development of sabotage software by the Russian company NTC Vulkan.
-Commissioned by the Russian Federal Government, some developed programmes were already able to automatically "re-produce language patterns" and thereby convincingly impersonate target individuals and groups.
+Commissioned by the Russian Federal Government, some developed programmes were already able to automatically generate and disseminate content.
+The use LLMs to "re-produce language patterns" and thus convincingly impersonating target individuals and groups could therefore make such programmes even more sophisticated.
 Consequently, combining techniques for automated distribution with LLMs will open the door to tailored and personalised information manipulation, including disinformation, at scale.
 Moreover, LLMs may undermine current techniques used to detect information manipulation by reducing or altogether removing reliance on copy-and-pasted text.